kmoppel/pgbench-tpcc-like/README.md

 TPC-C is already more real-life...but sadly the common benchmarking frameworks supporting it are often:
 * Overly complex / generic (to support other DB engines as well)
 * GUI-controlled
+* Bring in a bunch of dependencies
-* Customizations require knowing some less-known scripting language like TCL or Lua, or actual programming in Java etc, which can be a mood killer for sure for a quick test
+* Customizations require knowing some less-known scripting language like Tcl or Lua, or actual programming in Java etc, which can be a mood killer for sure for a quick test
 * Make it hard to estimate the output DB size
-* Don't allow dynamic increase of the dataset / warehouse count
+* Don't allow to dynamically increase of the dataset / warehouse count

 # Implementation details